haleykwok/Website_Hugo_Academic/content/post/Books/Books_ComputingEssentials/COMP_ComputingEssentials.md

 # PREFACE

-As an individual with a deep-rooted passion for Computer Science, I started to find out materials that can provide me a comprehensive and systemic understandings towards Computer Sciecen and I am thrilled to introduce this book to you.
+As an individual with a deep-rooted passion for Computer Science, I started to find out materials that can provide me a comprehensive and systemic understandings towards Computer Science and I am thrilled to introduce this book to you.

 "Computing Essentials" serves as a comprehensive guide, providing a brief yet impactful introduction to the world of information technology.
 By reading "Computing Essentials," I have gained valuable insights into the inner workings of computers, learn about emerging technologies and trends, and develop a critical mindset towards the role of IT in today's society.